mykle1/Hello-Lucy/readME.md

 ## Add any module to work with Hello-Lucy!
 * Simplified process.
 See below.

+## Very important Pi users!
+* Read and perform the steps in the piAudioSetup.md file to set up your microphone.
+* Your microphone should be working BEFORE the installation.

 ## 3 Step Installation
 ### Please complete all 3